-This plan is reserved for larger stores in the mid 7 figure revenue range and typically costs at least $1000-2000 per month depending on volume.
+This plan is reserved for larger online stores in the mid 7 figure revenue range and typically costs at least $1000-2000 per month depending on volume.

 Note: You can stay on the BigCommerce Pro plan beyond $400k/year in revenue.
 However, you’ll have to pay an additional $150/month per additional $200K in yearly revenue.

-Every store owner needs to start their own blog in order to generate free traffic from the search engines and to establish a strong brand.
+Every online store owner needs to start their own blog in order to generate free traffic from the search engines and to establish a strong brand.

 But the problem with most fully hosted shopping carts is that their built-in blogging platform only provides a barebones feature set.